Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis

-Our quantitative estimates of the anomalous term $C$, identified as the missing spectral weight, is shown in \cref{fig:hysteresis_b200} for the whole path at $T=\frac{1}{200}$.
+Our quantitative estimates of the anomalous term $C$, identified as the missing spectral weight\cite{Raas2009}, is shown in \cref{fig:hysteresis_b200} for the whole path at $T=\frac{1}{200}$.
 For $U<U_{c1}$, this procedure yields, unsurprisingly $C\approxeq 0$ as we do expect for a Fermi liquid at low-$T$.
+In the coexistence region the obtained values for $C$ were finite (although small) in the metallic phase (M$\rightarrow$I path).
+We consider this an artefact of the numerical procedure of calculating C. Indeed, a close inspection of the fit loss \cref{fig:Loss_beta200} shows that $C=0$ is within the error bars as is a small value of $C\neq0$, see \cref{sec:AppendixResultsBlurWidth}.

-In the Mott insulating phase, at large interaction values ($U>U_{c2}(T=1/200)$) the local magnetic moment is within 5\% of the atomic limit $(C=1)$ reflecting an almost "frozen" spin dynamics.
-These qualitatively different features are essentially retained by the two-class of solutions withing the coexistence region.
-In particular, for $M \leftarrow I$ one only finds a further slight reduction of the anomalous term and the associated long-term memory effects, with values of $C$ still larger than $0.8$ even at the $U \sim U_{c1}(T=1/200)$.
-At the same, for $M \rightarrow I$, the numerical estimate of $C$, through the missing weight procedure, features very small values.
-Numerically these are compatible with $C \equiv 0$, which is supported by the close inspection of the fit-loss function previously discussed\footnote{As an additional check we also obtained very accurate data for $(M\!\!\rightarrow\!\!I);\: U=2.625;\: \beta=100$ and performed a Pad\'e interpolation as described in \cref{sec:NumericalAnalyticContinuation}, which confirmed that $C\approxeq0$ up until the phase-transition.
-(The numerical result for this point in the phase-diagram was $C=-0.001$.)}.
+In the Mott insulating phase, at large interaction values ($U>U_{c2}(T=1/200)$) the local magnetic moment is within 5\% of the atomic limit $(C=1)$ reflecting an almost "frozen" spin dynamics~\cite{Werner2008} .
+These qualitatively different features are essentially retained by the two-class of solutions within the coexistence region.
+In particular, for $M \leftarrow I$ one only finds a further slight reduction of the anomalous term and the associated long-term memory effects, with values of $C$ still larger than $0.8$ even at $U \sim U_{c1}(T=1/200)$.
+At the same $U$, for $M \rightarrow I$, the numerical estimate of $C$, through the missing weight procedure, features very small values.
+Numerically these are compatible with $C \equiv 0$, which is supported by the close inspection of the fit-loss function previously discussed\footnote{As an additional check we also obtained very accurate data for $(M\!\!\rightarrow\!\!I);\: U=2.625;\: \beta=100$ and performed a Pad\'e interpolation as described in \cref{sec:NumericalAnalyticContinuation}, which confirmed that $C\approxeq0$ up until the phase transition.
+(The numerical result for this point in the phase diagram was $C=-0.001$.)}.
 A vanishing $C$ at the Mott-transition can also be confirmed from two different methods~\cite{Raas2009,Logan2015MottInsulators} at $T=0$, reflecting the appearance of a degenerate groundstate in the MIT.